bieniaragwen/technicalwritingportfolio/MadCapFalare.md

 # MadCap Flare HTML5 Output

-This page contains examples of a user guide pubished in HTML 5 output.
-The following screenshots contain the HTML 5 output of a user guide created with MadCap Flare.
-More portfolio examples are available upon request.
+This page contains screenshot examples of a user guide written in MadCap Flare with an HTML 5 output.

 Example 1
 ---------